 In connection with the evaluation of the accounting for newly formed joint ventures, we reviewed our accounting for our previously existing joint venture arrangements.
 As a result of our review, we determined an error occurred in the accounting for one joint venture agreement, which contained a mandatorily redeemable feature added through a contract amendment in the third quarter of 2009.
 This provision contained in the 2009 contract amendment was not previously considered in determining the classification and measurement of the noncontrolling interest.
 In addition, we determined an additional redeemable noncontrolling interest was incorrectly classified in shareholders' equity and should be classified as temporary equity, which impacted the consolidated balance sheets and statements of stockholders' equity.
 As such, we are restating our previously issued consolidated financial statements within this report.
 The correction of the error related to the mandatorily redeemable noncontrolling interest had an impact on our Condensed Consolidated Statements of Comprehensive Income, interest expense, income tax expense, and net income which is reflected herein for 2012 and 2011.
-The restatements resulted in decreases in diluted earnings per share of \$0.02 and \$0.01 for the three and six months ended June 24, 2012, respectively, and a decrease in diluted earnings per share of \$0.02 and \$0.01 (no impact for the three-month period ended June 26, 2011).
+The restatements resulted in decreases in diluted earnings per share of \$0.02 and \$0.01 for the three and six months ended June 24, 2012, respectively, and a decrease in diluted earnings per share of \$0.02 for the six months ended June 26, 2011 (no impact for the three-month period ended June 26, 2011).
 The corrections were recorded to our "Unallocated Corporate Expenses" segment.
-The corrections had no impact on our compliance with debt covenants in any period presented.
+The corrections had no impact on total revenues, operating income, or operating cash flows and had no impact on our compliance with debt covenants in any period presented.
 See "Note 1" and "Note 2" of "Notes to Condensed Consolidated Financial Statements" for additional information.